Somanshu-Mahajan/frontend-is-not-my-forte/README.md

+## Disclaimer
+This repository is a curated list of links to third-party tools and resources.
+I do not own or maintain any of the linked websites, apps, or services.
+All credit for the content belongs to their respective creators and owners.
+If you are a copyright owner and would like a link removed, please open an issue.

 ## Design & Background Generators
 *Tools for generating gradients, patterns, shapes, and decorative visuals.*
 - [PatternPad](https://patternpad.com/) – CSS pattern generator